sashalex007/quartz_blog/content/leetcode/Find k pairs with smallest sums.md

 ```

 **Review 1**
 Insane problem!
 I knew it was heap but I went down the wrong path.
-I thought this could be treated like kth smallest...but this only works if you work through all possible pairs.
+I thought this could be treated like kth smallest...but this only works if you work through all possible pairs because we must rely on the top of the heap to increment `i` and `j`!
+If we use the kth smallest technique then we would have to maintain a max_heap...and if we do that, there is no way to traverse the pairs because we get stuck with k values in the heap and the top remains static.
 The simpler approach alluded me.

 Essentially, we keep a min heap.
 The top of the heap is always the current smallest pair....so we pop it off and add it to the result.
 Then the next smallest pair is either `(i+1, j)` or `(i, j+1)`!
 So we add both to the min heap and repeat k times.
 Thats it.

+The idea here is that there is potentially alot more than `k` elements in in the heap, and we rely on the heap to tell us which is smallest.
+So kth smallest cannot work because it can never exceed size `k`.

 I'm labeling this niche because you would rarely use a heap in this way, but it does make sense.